fdaciuk/workflow-reactjs/README.md

 - `yarn storybook (or npm run storybook)`: Run Storybook on `6006` port
 - `yarn build-storybook`: Build Storybook to static files
 - `yarn update-packages`: Update all packages to the latest version
+- `yarn start (or npm start)`: Special script reserved to run production code.
+Change as you wish.
+For now, it is the same as `yarn dev`.

 ## License